dafencer/fencing_glicko2/README.md

 <div style="text-align: justify;">

 Planned extensions to this project include time-decay weighting for recent performances, cross-weapon normalization, tournament-level match simulations, integration of seeding effects, and deployment of a public-facing dashboard.
 Further validation against international ranking systems is also planned.
+Additionally, the model can be extended to implement predictions for **team events**, allowing comparisons and outcome estimations for national teams based on aggregated individual performances.

 </div>